-Having expectations or trying to beat your best score every time you play will only have a negative effect on your game.
+Having high expectations in golf or trying to beat your best score every time you play will only have a negative effect on your game.
 Trying too hard and forcing yourself to hit the golf shots needed to score well, creates pressure and tightness, limiting your performance.
-This is one of the most important things to realize in learning a better mental game.
+This is a really important lesson in learning a better mental game of golf.

-When you set scoring goals for yourself and you are not meeting them, frustration and dissatisfaction set in, leading to more poorly hit golf shots.
+When you set scoring goals for yourself you immediately set boundaries from the beginning.
+When you fail to meet these high expectations in golf, frustration and dissatisfaction set in, leading to more poorly hit golf shots.
 In golf, you need to give up control to gain control.
-Learn how to accept the outcome of all shots (good or bad), swing freely at your target and enjoy all the challenges that the game throws at you.[subscribelocker]
+It’s hard to be accepting of outcomes, when you have expectations.
+When you have no expectations, you can be accepting and swing more freely.